Graph immersions with parallel cubic form: Jordan algebras

 An element $e \in J$ is called {\sl unit element} if $x \bullet e = x$ for all $x \in J$.
 A Jordan algebra possessing a unit element is called {\sl unital}.
-In a unital Jordan algebra $J$, $y = x^{-1}$ is called the {\sl inverse} of $x$ if $x \bullet y = e$ and $L_x,L_y$ commute \cite[p.67]{Koecher99}.
-If it exists, the inverse is unique \cite[Lemma III.5, p.66]{Koecher99} and satisfies $(x^{-1})^{-1} = x$ \cite[p.67]{Koecher99}.
+In a unital Jordan algebra $J$, $y = x^{-1}$ is called the {\sl inverse} of $x$ if $x \bullet y = e$ and $L_x,L_y$ commute \cite[p.~67]{Koecher99}.
+If it exists, the inverse is unique \cite[Lemma III.5, p.~66]{Koecher99} and satisfies $(x^{-1})^{-1} = x$ \cite[p.~67]{Koecher99}.
 In this case we shall call $x$ {\sl invertible}.
+Introduce the operator $U_x = 2L_x^2 - L_{x^2}$, which is quadratic in the parameter $x$.
 We have the following characterization of the invertible elements of $J$.

-{\theorem \cite[Theorem III.12, p.67]{Koecher99} Let $J$ be a unital Jordan algebra.
+{\theorem \cite[Theorem III.12, p.~67]{Koecher99} Let $J$ be a unital Jordan algebra.
 An element $x \in J$ is invertible if and only if $\det U_x \not= 0$.
 In this case the inverse is given by $x^{-1} = U_x^{-1}x$, and }

 It follows that the set of invertible elements in a unital Jordan algebra is open, dense, and conic, its complement being the zero set of the homogeneous polynomial $\det U_x$.